lievenleuridan/DevLabsPocEthereum/README.md

 	- 2 out 3 system where 2 actors and 1 mediator have a vote and 2 out of 3 need to agree to release funds
 	- "Oracles" where 2 people agree to a transaction based on the given date from an oracle contract
 		- Ex: 2 people agree to a buy of stocks at say 100$, A gets a return of 10% fixed no matter the profit/loss based on a third party contract, B gets the rest.
+        - Oracles can be used here to formalize the time for release, the price of the stock etc...
+        - Can have multiple oracles where the highest and lowest number get ommited to diversify the risk or third party malfunction